hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 * IoT Extensions for VS Code and Azure CLI
 * node.js (latest)

-> **Note**: A virtual machine has been created for this course that provides a majority of the tools specified above.
+> **IMPORTANT**: A virtual machine has been created for this course that provides a majority of the tools specified above.
 The instructions below support using the prepared VM or setting up the development environment locally using your PC.

 ## In This Lab